If it can’t be measured, does it exist? Ah, the existential side of content marketing.

 The quest for quantification kept James Meyers, founder, president and CEO of Imagination (and my boss), awake many a night last year.
 How to create a real-deal measurement system that our industry trusts and relies on to benchmark thought leadership content?
 It must be rigorous, impartial, quantitative and qualitative.

 The answer was the Thought Leadership Index™ (TLI), launched in 2018.
 This proprietary annual benchmark combines third-party data and an independent qualitative survey to track five crucial data sets: Trust; Authority; Expertise and Foresight; Visibility; and Content Leadership.
-Last fall, Meyers worked with a cross-discipline team of strategy and content marketing experts and later reviewed and consulted with the Northwestern Medill IMC Spiegel Digital & Database Research Center to create the final model.
+Meyers worked with a cross-discipline team of strategy and content marketing experts and later reviewed and consulted with the Northwestern Medill IMC Spiegel Digital & Database Research Center to create the final model—which is now an award-winning program.

-I recently sat down with Meyers to investigate how the index works and its benefits.
+I sat down with Meyers to investigate how the index works and its benefits.

 First things first: How do you define thought leadership?